 “As soon as you have an idea that changes some small part of the world you are writing science fiction.
 It is always the art of the possible, never the impossible…The critics are generally wrong, or they’re fifteen, twenty years late.
 It’s a great shame.
 They miss out on a lot.
 Why the fiction of ideas should be so neglected is beyond me.
 I can’t explain it, except in terms of intellectual snobbery.”

 Some of the other genres have it even worse.
 When was the last time a romance novel or horror story won critical acclaim or took home the highest literary honors?
-Science fiction and fantasy writers have enjoyed more critical and commercial success in recent years: J.K.
-Rowling, Stephanie Meyers, and Suzanne Collins have dominated book sales, and they are all genre writers.
+Science fiction and fantasy writers have enjoyed more critical and commercial success in recent years.
 Ray Bradbury himself won several prestigious literary awards.
 Sometimes it seems like the literary academics (the literati) are coming around and slowly opening their minds to genre fiction.

 Looking for Merit in Creative Writing